When Should You Use the Parking Brake?

 Do you need to use the parking brake (also called the emergency or handbrake) every time you park your car, even if your car is an automatic?
-The answer is yes, and here is everything you need to know about the parking brake and why you should use it.
+The answer is yes, and here are the most important things to know about the parking brake and why you should use it.

 The parking brake is an essential component of your vehicle's safety system and it should be used on a regular basis - not just when the car is parked on a hill.
 While a parking brake is usually recognized as essential in a manual transmission vehicle, it should be considered just as important in an automatic transmission vehicle as well.